What Happens When Your Home Insurance Company Goes Bankrupt or Insolvent

 Pincher's Pro Tip

 Act immediately once you receive notice of your insurer's insolvency.
 Contact your insurance agent or an independent broker the same day.
-Waiting even a week can leave you exposed — especially if your mortgage lender has a force-placed insurance clause that costs significantly more than a policy you choose yourself.
+If your policy is canceled and you can't find new coverage within 30 days, mortgage lenders will force-place insurance that is typically 2 to 3 times more expensive than a standard policy and provides zero coverage for your belongings.

 Are Existing Claims Honored?